 The soil that a human baby needs includes multiple layers of security and safety in the developmental home environment.
 Now onto the sunlight.
 Just as a plant needs sunlight to grow up to be healthy, human babies need the unconditional love of their primary caretakers to grow up to be healthy.
 Does the baby learn early on that its caretakers have their back 100%?
 Do the caretakers love the baby no matter what it does, even when its behavior may be bad or upsetting?

 The water that human babies need is consistent, positive feedback and engagement from their caretakers.
 When the baby tries to do something and fails, do its caretakers encourage it for trying and urge it to try again?
 Or do they criticize the baby or belittle it for failing?
-When the baby does something right, something new and impressive for its age, do its caregivers praise the baby and tell them they did a good job?
+When the baby does something right, something new and impressive for its age, do its caregivers give praise and tell them they did a good job?
 Are they proud of the baby?

 Life is complicated.
 There are obviously many, many more important inputs into a human baby’s development than those mentioned here so far.
-But this is an accurate starting point we can use to build a picture of the key ingredients necessary to raising a human baby that is happy and healthy though childhood and hopefully into adulthood.
+But this is an accurate starting point we can use to build a picture of the key ingredients necessary to raising a human baby that is happy and healthy, though childhood and hopefully into adulthood.

 The key takeaway of this piece is the following: children raised in psychologically safe and loving homes generally grow up to be happy and healthy adults.
 But children raised in psychologically unsafe and emotionally toxic homes generally grow up to be unhappy and unhealthy adults.

-According to Psychology Today, “Decades of research in developmental psychology, pediatrics, and neuroscience have converged on the fact that the first five years are especially critical to a child's outcome.”(15) The science here is clear.
+According to Psychology Today, “Decades of research in developmental psychology, pediatrics, and neuroscience have converged on the fact that the first five years are especially critical to a child's outcome.”(16) The science here is clear.
 But this still may seem challenging for some of us to wrap our heads around.
 Many adults remember little, if anything at all, from the first five years of their lives.
 However, just because you don’t remember exactly what happened during those crucial developmental years does not mean that what did (or did not) happen then didn’t leave a profound impact on you, whether you’re consciously aware of it or not.

 By the time they were married and on the verge of bringing five children into the world, this couple was already deeply unstable.
 Fred and Mary were not capable of managing even their own personal adult problems in a healthy, rational, mature fashion.
 Unable and/or unwilling to commit to even to their own self-improvement, there appears to be no evidence that they were capable of honestly recognizing, much less actively working on the unhappy and unhealthy relationship dynamics that quickly emerged between them.